Natalie Maines: Iraq War criticism and aftermath

 On March 10, 2003, nine days before the invasion of Iraq, the Dixie Chicks performed at the Shepherd's Bush Empire theater in London, England, UK.
 It was the first concert of their Top of the World Tour in support of their sixth album, Home.
-Introducing their song "Travelin' Soldier", Maines told the audience the band they did not support the upcoming Allied invasion of Iraq and were "ashamed" that President George W. Bush was from Texas.
+Introducing their song "Travelin' Soldier", Maines told the audience the band did not support the upcoming Allied invasion of Iraq and were "ashamed" that President George W. Bush was from Texas.

 Many American country music listeners supported the war, and Maines's remark triggered a backlash in the United States.
 The Dixie Chicks were blacklisted by thousands of country radio stations, and the band members received death threats.
 Maines issued an apology, saying her remark had been disrespectful; in 2006 she rescinded the apology, saying she felt Bush deserved no respect.
 The backlash damaged sales of their music and sales of their next album and tour.

 At the first US concert after Maines's comment, she said from the stage, "They told me that you may not come, but I knew you'd come because we have the greatest fans in the whole wide world."
 Despite fan turnout at concerts, the Dixie Chicks began receiving death threats as circulation of the comment increased.
 Subsequently, security was heightened at all concert venues and metal detectors were installed where possible.
-A death threat directed at Maines was received prior to the Chicks' concert of July 6, 2003, in Dallas, Texas.
+A death threat directed at Maines was received prior to the Dixie Chicks' concert on July 6, 2003, in Dallas, Texas.
 Maines described the threat as "scary because ... it wasn't just somebody wanting to write a hate letter. ...
-It was somebody who obviously thought they had a plan."
+It was somebody who thought they had a plan."
 Security was heightened for the trip to and from the concert venue as well as at the arena.